cshum/imagor/README.md

 - Images larger than `VIPS_CACHE_MAX_WIDTH` × `VIPS_CACHE_MAX_HEIGHT` are still served normally, just not cached.
 - Only known-size requests (explicit width × height) are served from cache.
 Unknown-size (0×0) and oversized requests always load from source to ensure correct native resolution.
 - Leave disabled (default) if source URLs are highly varied or user-supplied, as caching provides no benefit.
+- Set `VIPS_CACHE_TTL` if source images may change at the same URL (e.g. mutable assets).
+Without a TTL, stale pixels are served until evicted by memory pressure or process restart.
+For stable assets (logos, static images), TTL is not needed.

 #### Operation Cache